-7. Independently of step 6, one or more PCF instances (enforcement points) shall report/notify the local quota status to UDR/UDM (e.g., periodically or event based).
-Based on the reported local quotas UDR/UDM can track the global status of number of registered UEs and provide to one or more PCF instances an updated local quota (i.e., quota re-distribution) if required.
-It enables 5GS to know about the current number of UEs accessing the network slice.
+7b.
+Independently of step 7a, one or more PCF instances (enforcement points) shall report/notify the local quota statuses per S-NSSAI to the master PCF (e.g., periodically or event based).
+Based on the reported local quotas the master PCF can track the global status of number of registered UEs of indicated S-NSSAI and provides to one or more PCF instances an updated local quota (i.e., quota re-distribution) if required.
+It enables 5GS to know about the current number of UEs accessing the network slice, i.e. specific S-NSSAI.

+8. Independently of registration with quota enforcement and controlling local quota (re)-distribution, a de-registration for a S-NSSAI can be triggered by a UE (or network) any time.

+8a.
+A UE triggers a de-registration request to the serving AMF.
+The AMF triggers the update of policy counter to the associated PCF during AM policy association termination procedure.

+8b.
+Upon receiving a deregistration request from the AMF, the slave PCF of the S-NSSAI increases the remaining local quota of the S-NSSAI by one.
+If the slave PCF has no local quota been granted per operator’s policy, the slave PCF may interact with the master PCF for the quota update.8c.
+The response of the deregistration of the S-NSSAI is sent to the UE by the serving AMF.

+The detail procedure of deregistration of a S-NSSAI is described in Clause 6.1.3.3.

-In the roaming case, the UDM in the VPLMN shall receive the local quota for the allowed maximum number of UEs per Subscribed S-NSSAI per SLA agreement and store it in VPLMN UDM as local policy data.
-The V-PCF in VPLMN can perform the corresponding network slice enforcement for the related S-NSSAI in the serving network based on the received local quota from the UDM and UE PLMN ID.
+In the roaming case, the UDM in the VPLMN shall receive the local quota for the allowed maximum number of UEs per Subscribed S-NSSAI per SLA agreement and store it in VPLMN UDR as local policy data.
+The V-PCF in VPLMN can perform the corresponding network slice enforcement for the related S-NSSAI in the serving network based on the received local quota from the UDR and UE PLMN ID.